Sreehari23y04/Better-Discord-Plugin/README.md

 # Better-Discord-Plugin
 Simple Better Plugin Created by FB

-How to Use
+How to Use:

-The first step is recommend to open the discord app.
+The first step is recommend to open the Discord app.

-You need to Download & Install the better discord plugin for discord app.
+You need to Download & Install the BetterDiscord plugin for Discord app.

 After that click the settings and go to the plugins.